If you’ve watched any television during late October, November, and December, you’ve likely been exposed to the Joe Namath Medicare commercials.

 To be honest, Joe Namath doesn’t actually say that the Medicare Coverage Helpline is associated with Original Medicare, but he does lead the viewer to believe that he or she is calling Medicare.gov for information.

 How to get the Truth about Medicare Advantage and Medigap

-Although Joe Namath comes across a little too excited about Medicare Advantage it’s hard to actually call him snake-oil salesman because the products he is talking about are great products that will help fill the coverage gaps found in Original Medicare.
+Although Joe Namath comes across as a little too excited about Medicare Advantage it’s hard to actually call him a snake-oil salesman because the products he is talking about are great products that will help fill the coverage gaps found in Original Medicare.